CatherineSchalbroeck/CatherineSchalbroeck/README.md

 # Hi, I'm Catherine

 I'm a *Project Manager Finance* working mostly with Excel.
-I'm currently enrolled in a Data Science Skill Bootcamp with Hyperion [HyperionDev](https://www.hyperiondev.com/), learning Python and its many libraries, Machine learning, Data cleaning, etc.
+I'm currently enrolled in a Data Science Skill Bootcamp with [HyperionDev](https://www.hyperiondev.com/), learning Python and its many libraries, Machine learning, Data cleaning, etc.
 I should make my firsts steps in the world of Data science by the end of ✨ _**June 2024**_ ✨

 ## Where to find me 👀